 How is meta-learning different from traditional machine learning?

-They are used in robotics, natural language processing, computer vision, healthcare analytics, and recommendation systems.
+They are applied in robotics, NLP, computer vision, healthcare analytics, and recommendation systems.

 Is meta-learning related to deep learning?

-Yes.
-Many meta-learning systems are built on deep learning architectures such as neural networks.
-These models use gradient optimization and task-based training strategies.
+Yes, many meta-learning systems use deep learning architectures such as neural networks.

 Conclusion